fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QComboBox.md

 - `void QComboBox::insertItem(int index, const QString & text, const QVariant & userData = QVariant())`: Inserts the `text` and `userData` (stored in the `Qt::UserRole`) into the combobox at the given `index`.
 If the `index` is equal to or higher than the total number of items, the new item is appended to the list of existing items.
 If the `index` is `0` or negative, the new item is prepended to the list of existing items.
 - `void QComboBox::insertItem(int index, const QIcon & icon, const QString & text, const QVariant & userData = QVariant())`: Inserts the `icon`, `text` and `userData` (stored in the `Qt::UserRole`) into the combobox at the given `index`.
 If the `index` is equal to or higher than the total number of items, the new item is appended to the list of existing items.
 If the `index` is `0` or negative, the new item is prepended to the list of existing items.
 - `void QComboBox::insertItems(int index, const QStringList & list)`: Inserts the strings from the `list` into the combobox as separate items, starting at the `index` specified.
 If the `index` is equal to or higher than the total number of items, the new items are appended to the list of existing items.
 If the `index` is `0` or negative, the new items are prepended to the list of existing items.
-- `void QComboBox::insertSeparator(int index)`: Inserts a separator item into the combobox at the given index.
-If the index is equal to or higher than the total number of items, the new item is appended to the list of existing items.
-If the index is zero or negative, the new item is prepended to the list of existing items.
+- `void QComboBox::insertSeparator(int index)`: Inserts a separator item into the combobox at the given `index`.
+If the `index` is equal to or higher than the total number of items, the new item is appended to the list of existing items.
+If the `index` is zero or negative, the new item is prepended to the list of existing items.
-- `QVariant QComboBox::itemData(int index, int role = Qt::UserRole) const`: Returns the data for the given role in the given index in the combobox, or QVariant::Invalid if there is no data for this role.
+- `QVariant QComboBox::itemData(int index, int role = Qt::UserRole) const`: Returns the data for the given `role` in the given `index` in the combobox, or `QVariant::Invalid` if there is no data for this role.
 - `QAbstractItemDelegate * QComboBox::itemDelegate() const`: Returns the item delegate used by the popup list view.
-- `QIcon QComboBox::itemIcon(int index) const`: Returns the icon for the given index in the combobox.
+- `QIcon QComboBox::itemIcon(int index) const`: Returns the icon for the given `index` in the combobox.
-- `QString QComboBox::itemText(int index) const`: Returns the text for the given index in the combobox.
+- `QString QComboBox::itemText(int index) const`: Returns the text for the given `index` in the combobox.
 - `void QComboBox::keyPressEvent(QKeyEvent * e) [virtual protected]`: Reimplemented from `QWidget::keyPressEvent()`.
 - `void QComboBox::keyReleaseEvent(QKeyEvent * e) [virtual protected]`: Reimplemented from `QWidget::keyReleaseEvent()`.
-- `QLineEdit * QComboBox::lineEdit() const`: Returns the line edit used to edit items in the combobox, or 0 if there is no line edit.
+- `QLineEdit * QComboBox::lineEdit() const`: Returns the line edit used to edit items in the combobox, or `0` if there is no line edit.
 Only editable combo boxes have a line edit.
 - `QSize QComboBox::minimumSizeHint() const [virtual]`: Reimplemented from `QWidget::minimumSizeHint()`.
 - `QAbstractItemModel * QComboBox::model() const`: Returns the model used by the combobox.
 - `void QComboBox::mousePressEvent(QMouseEvent * e) [virtual protected]`: Reimplemented from `QWidget::mousePressEvent()`.
 - `void QComboBox::mouseReleaseEvent(QMouseEvent * e) [virtual protected]`: Reimplemented from `QWidget::mouseReleaseEvent()`.
 - `void QComboBox::paintEvent(QPaintEvent * e) [virtual protected]`: Reimplemented from `QWidget::paintEvent()`.
-- `void QComboBox::removeItem(int index)`: Removes the item at the given index from the combobox.
-This will update the current index if the index is removed.
-This function does nothing if index is out of range.
+- `void QComboBox::removeItem(int index)`: Removes the item at the given `index` from the combobox.
+This will update the current index if the `index` is removed.
+This function does nothing if `index` is out of range.
 - `void QComboBox::resizeEvent(QResizeEvent * e) [virtual protected]`: Reimplemented from `QWidget::resizeEvent()`.
 - `QModelIndex QComboBox::rootModelIndex() const`: Returns the root model item index for the items in the combobox.
-- `void QComboBox::setCompleter(QCompleter * completer)`: Sets the completer to use instead of the current completer.
-If completer is `0`, auto completion is disabled.
+- `void QComboBox::setCompleter(QCompleter * completer)`: Sets the `completer` to use instead of the current completer.
+If `completer` is `0`, auto completion is disabled.
 By default, for an editable combo box, a QCompleter that performs case insensitive inline completion is automatically created.
 - `void QComboBox::setEditText(const QString & text) [slot]`: Sets the `text` in the combobox's text edit.
-- `void QComboBox::setItemData(int index, const QVariant & value, int role = Qt::UserRole)`: Sets the data role for the item on the given index in the combobox to the specified value.
+- `void QComboBox::setItemData(int index, const QVariant & value, int role = Qt::UserRole)`: Sets the data `role` for the item on the given `index` in the combobox to the specified `value`.
 - `void QComboBox::setItemDelegate(QAbstractItemDelegate * delegate)`: Sets the item delegate for the popup list view.
 The combobox takes ownership of the delegate.
 Warning: You should not share the same instance of a delegate between comboboxes, widget mappers or views.
 Doing so can cause incorrect or unintuitive editing behavior since each view connected to a given delegate may receive the closeEditor() signal, and attempt to access, modify or close an editor that has already been closed.
 - `void QComboBox::setItemIcon(int index, const QIcon & icon)`: Sets the icon for the item on the given index in the combobox.
 - `void QComboBox::setItemText(int index, const QString & text)`: Sets the text for the item on the given index in the combobox.